 Establish the basics before building

-Determine how and where you’ll use your chatbot.
-This will help ensure it provides interest and value for your customers, supports your company’s goals, and works within your existing infrastructure.
+Determine how and where you’ll use your bot.
+This helps ensure it provides interest and value for customers, supports your company’s goals, and works within your existing infrastructure.

 Understand your audience